reema-eilouti/py-gambit/README.md

 ## User Stories

 **Solo Mode**
-1. As a player, I want solo play mode, so that I can play that game when no one is around
+1. As a player, I want solo play mode, so that I can play that game when no one is around.
     - Feature Tasks:
         - Player can choose what color to play with.
         - Player can restart the game if wanted.
-        - Player can choose the bot difficulty.

     - Acceptance Tests:
         - Ensure the color the player choose is correct.
-        - Ensure the game is started when the player choose to restart the game.
+        - Ensure the game is re-started when the player choose to restart the game.
-        - Ensure the difficulty the player choose is correct.

 **Multiplayer Mode**

-2. As a player, I want multiplayer mode, so that I can play with others
+2. As a player, I want a multiplayer mode, so that I can play with others.
     - Feature Tasks:
         - Players can choose to set a timer.
         - Players can choose to end the game with a draw or surrender.